ulhaspai/cloud-developer/course-03/exercises/README.md

 Ionic uses environment files located in `/src/enviornments/enviornment.*.ts` to load configuration variables at runtime.
 By default `environment.ts` is used for development and `enviornment.prod.ts` is used for production.
 The `apiHost` variable should be set to your server url either locally or in the cloud.

 ### Configuring the environment variables:
+You need to configure the following environment variabled and have them sourced in the terminal you will be building and running the application
 ```bash
 export UDAGRAM_USERNAME=<database-username>
 export UDAGRAM_PASSWORD=<database-password>